hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic/1-actions.md

 ### Action definition

 We will need to define our Action and the type of action.
-Since we are just reading data from an API, we will use the Query type for this Action.
+Since we are only reading data from an API, we will use the Query type for this Action.
 The definition will have the name of the action (auth0 in this case), input arguments (none in this case) and the response type of the action (`auth0_profile` in this case).

 ```
 type Query {